jsta/Field-to-Model/docs/source/tem_ee1_warming.rst

 .. note:: Prerequisites

-   Assumes you have done the following container setup after downloading the container image from the cloud:
+   Assuming you have done the following container setup after downloading the container image from the cloud, you run the following command: :red:`test`

    .. code:: shell